tenable/terrascan/docs/usage/command_line_mode.md

 ```

 The `scan` command supports flags to configure the following:
-- Specify a directory to be scanned.
+- Specify a directory to be scanned
-- Specify a particular IaC file to be scanned.
+- Specify a particular IaC file to be scanned
 - Configure IaC provider type
 - Directory path to policies
-- Specify policy type.
+- Specify policy type
+- Retrieve vulnerability scanning results from docker images referenced in IaC

 The full list of flags for the scan command can be found by typing
 `terrascan scan -h`